TigerForge2/easycolorsmap/README.md

 When you create a Colors Map, it's connected to your Krita document.
 This means that when you open your Krita document, your Colors Map will be automatically loaded.

+#### RGB & CMYK SUPPORTED

+From this plugin point of view, a color is just a color.
+You can work with RGB and CMYK Krita documents without any particular precaution.
+You can even use the same Colors Map both in RGB and CMYK documents.

 #### INLINE HELP MANUAL

 Click the [?] button to show the inline manual with all the features explained.